Malcolm-G/drf_course_practise/README.md

 # Django Rest Framework (DRF) Course
+This is a project created while following a tutorial by Bobby Stearman, found on [youtube](https://www.youtube.com/watch?v=tujhGdn1EMI&t=1448s&ab_channel=freeCodeCamp.org).
+The first part of this README entails the project setup and other deatils on the project that were written by Bobby Stearman.
+The second part entails notes written by myself that are not included in the project tutorial.

+## Introduction
 Welcome to this full Django Rest Framework (DRF)course.
 This course is perfect if you are looking to learn DRF and build your own API application.
 ***